 An increasing number of commercial transactions on national and international level are carried out by means of electronic communications and with the absence of any tangible tracks.
-Questions such as “What is the legal value of electronic documents?”, “Are electronic signatures admissible in court?”, and “Are the legal requirements for ‘in writing’ and ‘signed’ complied with, when electronic documents and electronic signatures have been used?” are raised.
-Evidently, the need for legal certainty and security is urgent and the response comes from e-Signature legislation on European and international level.
+Questions such as “What is the legal value of electronic documents?”, “Are electronic signatures admissible in court?”, and “Are the legal requirements for ‘in writing’ and ‘signed’ complied with, when electronic documents and electronic signatures have been used?” are evidential for the urgent need for legal certainty.

-Law and Internet Foundation experts provided the basis for the legal regulation on electronic documents and electronic signatures in Bulgaria.
-They participated in elaboration of the E-document and E-signature Act (2001) and the secondary legislation on its implementation, as well as its amendments in the following years.
+As a result, the Law and Internet Foundation (LIF) experts provided the basis for the legal regulation on electronic documents and electronic signatures in Bulgaria.
+The organisation participated in the drafting of the E-document and E-signature Act (2001) and the secondary legislation on its implementation, as well as its amendments in the following years.

-In 2004 the Foundation experts developed a commentary on the Act (“E-document and E-signature.
-Legal Regime” - 2004) that is still adequate because of its extensive analysis of the legislation while in 2009 the Foundation participated in drafting a wide range of acts and secondary legislation in regard to the implementation of the e-documents and e-signatures in the judicial system.
-The main purpose of the project is legal regulation of the e-Justice in Bulgaria.
+Additionally, in 2004, the experts at LIF developed a commentary on the Act (“E-document and E-signature.
+Legal Regime” - 2004) that is still applicable because of its extensive analysis of the legislation.
+More so, in 2009 the Foundation participated in drafting a wide range of acts and secondary legislation with regard to the implementation of the e-documents and e-signatures in the judicial system.

-In November 2008 the Foundation staff organized a national conference "The Road to e-Municipality – the Digital City" under the aegis of Sofia Municipality and with the support of the National association of municipalities in the Republic of Bulgaria.
-The conference was attended by experts and guests from the leading EU Member States in the field.
+Again in 2008, LIF participated in a project for building a network of training centers for local administration employees to the implementation of the Aquis in the area of information society.
+Our experts prepared educational materials, trained a team of lecturers and conducted training courses throughout the country.
+Furthermore, in November 2008, the Foundation organized a national conference "The Road to e-Municipality – the Digital City" under the aegis of Sofia Municipality and with the support of the National association of municipalities in the Republic of Bulgaria.
+Experts and guests from the leading EU Member States in the field attended the conference.
 They discussed the best solutions and practices for a reasonable and adequate implementation of new technologies in the service of citizens.

 Resources